BenBrostoff/BenBrostoff.github.io/_posts/2017-11-09-commits-are-not-a-proxy-for-progress.md

 ---
 layout: post
-title: Commits Are Not a Proxy for Progress
+title: Commits - Not a Proxy for Progress

 date: 2017-11-09
 ---